Special Studies in Global Health

 - UCSD Requirements: Must have 2.5 GPA and have completed 90 units.

-- Deadline: Students must have all materials submitted by week 1 of the quarter they plan to enroll.
+- Deadline: Students must have all materials submitted by Friday of week 1 of the quarter they plan to enroll.

 - If completing an internship: track hours (100 hours required, must be completed during the quarter enrolled).